BenLiu983/Infant_Formula_Brand_Prediction/README.md

 ## 1. Overview

-* Forecasted the probability of a caregiver uses MJN as their formula brand with 64% of accuracy.
+* Forecasted the probability of a caregiver using MJN as their current formula brand with 64% of accuracy.
 * Collected over 12k records from the CDP (customer data platform), D2C (Shopify), NITFS (national infant and toddler feeding survey).
-* Conducted data cleansing, EDA (exploratory data analysis) and upsampling
+* Conducted data cleansing, EDA (exploratory data analysis) and upsampling.
-* Implemented multiple ML classification models (Logistic Regression, KNN, Naive Bayes, SVC, Decision Tree, Random Forest, Ensemble) using Gridsearch to reach the optimal model.
+* Implemented multiple ML classification models (Logistic Regression, KNN, Naive Bayes, SVC, Decision Tree, Random Forest, Ensemble), using GridsearchCV to reach the optimal model.
-* Built a client facing Web App using flask, html, CSS, Azure.
+* Built a client facing Web App using flask, html, CSS, Visual Studio Code, Azure.
 > Due to NDA (Non-Disclosure Agreement), the dataset has been modified.

 ## 2. Code and Packages